 There are a number of variations on the Internet, but no clear original form.
 I would argue that I probably come close to the original form.
-First, in a literary (non-oral) society, one might expect the quote to shorten and its words to simply.
+First, in a literary (non-oral) society, one might expect the quote to shorten and its words to simplify.
 So “bespeckled by brief glimmers” can become “occasional glimpses” or ‘brief flashes,” or a whole clause disappearing.

 There is still a question.
 One individual above said he (or she) saw it in 1982.
 But since the book I quoted came out in 1985 and was basically a compilation of stuff from the show from 1983 until the book was finalized.
 It does make me wonder if the 1982 date listed above was incorrect.
 After all, an easy place for a quote to enter a culture orally (without being written down) would be on a daily/nightly TV show.

 Key here, however, is that all of the versions still stay true to the basic quote.

 As I have noted elsewhere, Just because we live in a literary society does not mean that oral transmission does not happen… it just means that oral transmission is just sloppier.

 Theology.
 A more important question than attribution is “Why do people (regardless of its exact form) remember this quote?
 I think that it is because people believe it is false.
 They think it expresses a dismal attitude that the quoter does not actually believe in.
 The one who quotes it is, in fact, one who believes that the hope is not false but real.
 I am reminded about a quote of Moltmann that I have used before: